 Supplying your photos/video

-Once you have selected the right photos and video clip for your horse’s advert, it should be quick and easy to upload them to a selling service like the one offered by Horse & Hound magazine.
+Once you have selected the right photos and video clip for your horse’s advert, it should be quick and easy to upload them to a classifieds advertising service like the one offered by Horse & Hound.
 Some services will have limits on the number of images or videos that can be include, although unlimited images/videos are allowed on Horse & Hound’s online horses for sale service.

-There are two advert packages available when you book your advert with Horse & Hound, both of which will mean your adverts appear on the website as well as in the magazine.
-Normal pricing for the standard package will be £35 for an online advert for six weeks, plus a standard print advert in Horse & Hound magazine, while if you upgrade to a premium package for just £15 extra (price £50) your six-week online advert will appear above standard adverts on the website with a Premium badge and background, and you will receive a double-sized print advert in the magazine.
+There are two advert packages available when you book your advert with Horse & Hound, both of which will see your advert appear on the website as well as in the magazine.
+The FREE standard package includes an online advert for six weeks, plus a standard print advert in Horse & Hound magazine, while if you upgrade to a premium package for £30 your eight-week online advert will appear above standard adverts on the website with a Premium badge and background, and you will receive a double-sized print advert in the magazine.

 How do you write a classified advertisement that will bring the buyers flocking to see your horse?